 Most women who review breast augmentation options with their plastic surgeon end up saying, “I want to be a full C”.
 But does anyone really know what that means?
 The truth is, there is not standard measurement for cup size.
 Thus, cup sizes can never be predicted.
 For instance, a C bra at Victoria’s Secret may be a different size at another store.
 The best way to convey size is by showing photos of desired breast sizes.
 The second way is to “try on” implants in the office with a sports bra and a t-shirt.

-What Surgery Incision Options are Recommended?
+What Incision Options are Best?

 There are several ways to insert breast implants, and the method chosen quite often has to do with one’s anatomy as well as surgeon preference for breast augmentation procedures.